Overview of Corporate Governance Structure

 The Corporate Governance Committee discusses matters related to the remuneration system and remuneration standards for directors and Audit & Supervisory Board members, and reports to the Board of Directors.

 Audit & Supervisory Board members attend and express opinions at meetings of the Board of Directors, and monitor the performance of duties of directors in terms of legal compliance and soundness of management through audits.
-There were four Audit & Supervisory Board members as of March 31, 2021, including three outside members.
+As of March 30, 2022, there were four Audit & Supervisory Board members (including three outside members).

 In order to establish an effective corporate governance structure that supports sustainable growth, the Company appoints individuals with wide-ranging business experience, advanced expertise in broad fields, and extensive knowledge, as directors and Audit & Supervisory Board members.
 The table below summarizes areas of experience and expertise of directors and Audit & Supervisory Board members.